gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.

-### Commandline options for handling Gradle build scans
+### Command line options for creating build scans

-You can now create [build scans](https://gradle.com) by using the `--scan` commandline option.
+You can now create a [build scans](https://gradle.com) by using the `--scan` command line option.
 To explicitly disable creating a build scan, use the `--no-scan` command line option.

-For further information about using Gradle build scans see [https://gradle.com](https://gradle.com)
+For more information about build scans, see [https://gradle.com](https://gradle.com).

 ### Improved feedback when skipping tasks with no source input